EthanVletter/latte-lab/README.md

 ## Wiring & Grounding Tips

-Correct grounding is critical to prevent ESP32 "brownouts" or sensor interference.
+Correct grounding is critical to prevent ESP32 "burnouts" or sensor interference.

 > **Crucial Note:** Ensure the ESP32 Ground and the Motor Power Supply Ground are connected (Common Ground).